yashu1wwww/Youtube-Auto-Likes-And-Subscribe/README.md

 See Screenshot Folder For Adding Proxy

 #Replace Email and Pass in 7 & 8 line and replace 21th line with your required video url...
-which pause the video and hit auto like & auto subscribe & if you dont want communtiy tab auto post like means remove the line from 30 to 31.
+which pause the video and hit auto like & auto subscribe & if you dont want communtiy tab auto post like means remove the line from 30 to 31 and save it & run it.

 note:-use accounts which dont have 2-factor authentication...